makogirls/EEGNet/README.md

 # Diagnosis of Epileptic Seizure and Tumor with EEG Classification

-This repository details the project conducted during the 2023 Yonsei University Digital Healthcare Bootcamp (2023/01/16-2023/01/18).
+This repository details the project for the 2023 Yonsei University Digital Healthcare Bootcamp (2023/01/16-2023/01/18).
 The project's aim was to diagnose epileptic seizures and tumors using EEG signal classification.

 ## Table of Contents